usdot-jpo-ode/wzdx/create-feed/README.md

 | timeStampEventCreation                                                                  |                                                                                           |
 | timeStampEventUpdate                                                                    |                                                                                           |
 ### Data Validation Tools
-A validation service that checks workzone activities against the WZDx v1.1 JASON Schema Specification [is available here](https://github.com/18F/usdot-jpo-ode-workzone-data-exchange/wiki)
+To validate data feeds and measure compliance with the v1.1 specification, the GSA/18F team have developed a prototype data validation tool.
+This validation service that checks work zone activities against the WZDx v1.1 JASON schema specification is available [here](https://github.com/18F/usdot-jpo-ode-workzone-data-exchange/wiki).